17 Cub Cadet Starting Problems and Possible Fixes

 Solution

-Refer to your operator manual and follow the procedure given to test the solenoid.
-If the test indicates that it is bad, get a new one to replace it.
+Refer to your operator manual and follow the procedure to test the solenoid.
+If the test indicates results show it’s faulty, get a new one to replace it.

 17. Plugged Air Filter